deliveroo/heroku-buildpack-pgbouncer/README.md

 ## Tweak settings
 Some settings are configurable through app config vars at runtime.
-Refer to the appropriate documentation for [pgbouncer](http://pgbouncer.projects.pgfoundry.org/doc/config.html#_generic_settings) and [stunnel](http://linux.die.net/man/8/stunnel) configurations to see what settings are right for you.
+Refer to the appropriate documentation for [pgbouncer](http://pgbouncer.projects.pgfoundry.org/doc/config.html#_generic_settings) configurations to see what settings are right for you.

 - `PGBOUNCER_POOL_MODE` Default is transaction
 - `PGBOUNCER_MAX_CLIENT_CONN` Default is 100